 Dr. Wells added, “High-quality antibodies that perform well and exhibit high affinity and specificity are not only very important therapeutics for many diseases, they are also essential for basic research.
 Technology that allows for parallel screening of many variants to generate quickly validated and renewable antibodies is an indispensable tool for researching the functions of specific proteins under normal or pathophysiological conditions.”

 About Sutro Biopharma

 Sutro Biopharma, located in South San Francisco, is developing a new generation of antibody drug conjugate therapeutics and bifunctional antibody-based therapeutics for targeted cancer therapies.
 These therapeutics will significantly extend the clinical impact of current oncology therapeutic approaches and are beyond what can be envisioned with current, cell-based expression technologies.
-Sutro’s biochemical synthesis technology, Xpress CF and Xpress CF+™, allows the rapid and systematic exploration of many protein drug variants to identify drug candidates.
+Sutro’s biochemical synthesis technology, Xpress CF+™, allows the rapid and systematic exploration of many protein drug variants to identify drug candidates.
 Once the product candidates are identified, production can be rapidly and predictably scaled up to commercial levels.
 Sutro has established a Good Manufacturing Practice (cGMP) facility for the production of clinical supplies of materials using its biochemical protein synthesis platform.
 Sutro has formed multiple partnerships with biopharma companies utilizing its technology, including a collaboration with Celgene Corporation to design and develop novel antibody drug conjugates and bispecific antibodies, as well as to manufacture a proprietary Celgene antibody.

 The information stated above was prepared by Sutro Biopharma and reflects solely the opinion of the corporation.
 Nothing in this statement shall be construed to imply any support or endorsement of Sutro, or any of its products, by The Regents of the University of California, its officers, agents and employees.